 Depending on where you live, the cost of installing and operating a wind turbine can be significantly reduced with government or local incentives, tax rebates, grants and Feed-in Tariffs.
 These can differ widely internationally and regionally.

 Some information can be found below.
-For more detail on the schemes that are available to you, contact us or your local Evance Reseller who can advise on available grants and incentives, as well as provide information on how you may be able to sell any excess power you generate.
+For more detail on the schemes that are available to you please contact us

 Residents of England, Scotland & Wales, who have installed renewable energy technologies, including a small wind turbine, have been entitled to claim a Feed-in Tariff (FIT) on qualifying products since 1st April 2010.

 This is a tariff for the generation of renewable energy.

 The rate for the Evance R9000 small wind turbine is 17.78 pence per kWh generated (from 1st April 2014).
 Increased revenue can be received by selling surplus energy back to the grid / distribution network operator at an additional 4.77 pence per kWh (from 1st April 2014).